reinierdevalk/abtab/README.md

 If the output shows a version that is too old, or an error like `bash: command not found`, indicating that Bash is not installed, proceed to Step 2.

 ### 2. Installing and updating
-:warning: **Note** Keep track of the installation path during installation, as you may need to add it to the system `PATH`.
+:warning: **Note** Keep track of the installation path during installation, as you may need it in Step 3.

 #### macOS
 To install or update Bash, run